Poseyy/value_spawner/README.md

 ```
 pip install spawner -U
 ```
-If you don't already have plotly and ffn you'll need to install those as well.
+If you don't already have pandas, plotly, or ffn you'll need to install those as well.
 ```
-pip install plotly ffn
+pip install pandas plotly ffn
 ```